+A medical degree in any country is difficult, but Ireland has a very high standard of medical education and training.
 All its medical schools are among the top 300 in the world, and the highest ranking is in the top 150.
-This underscores the highly competitive nature of medical degrees in Ireland, where only the most academically gifted students typically secure a place on undergraduate medical degrees.
+This underscores the highly competitive nature of medical degrees in Ireland, where only the most academically gifted students typically secure places on undergraduate medical courses.
+So, how can you ensure that Ireland's medical schools consider you one of the country's finest students?

 The best Medicine tutors available